How does brand equity influence B2B sales?

 Every business is a brand, or has the potential to become a ‘brand’, and therefore benefit from an intangible but important part of the sales and marketing process, known as ‘brand equity.’

 Branding means to leave a mark.
 When Vikings captured slaves, they were branded, as a symbol of ownership, property and servitude.

 Now branding is a means of differentiating one company from another.
 In the B2C world, there are brands that are so iconic they are instantly identifiable.
 Logos alone, such as the Golden Arches, Nike tick, and Apple symbol, are enough to identify some of the world’s most well recognised and valuable brands.

-However, the concept of being a brand, or using a companies brand to generate sales isn’t limited to the B2C world.
+There are some differences between B2B and B2C brands.
+However, the concept of being a brand, or using a company’s brand to generate sales isn’t limited to the B2C world.
 B2B brands can have equity too, and leverage it to increase sales and revenue.
 In this article, we look at how B2B brand equity can be created and used to an advantage.

 What is a brand?